Trends

 So Utila isn’t what we expected.
 It’s certainly not the place where I’d overstay—I don’t like the vibe and I don’t like feeling like I’m an intruder (an impression we’ve never felt in places like San Pedro for instance).

-But we are travelers.
-I don’t regret coming here because that’s what traveling is all about: seeing places first-hand, past the hype.
+But we are travellers.
+I don’t regret coming here because that’s what travelling is all about: seeing places first-hand, past the hype.

 Utila isn’t paradise.
 But maybe the next stop will.
 Who knows?